Orange-OpenSource/ods-android/docs/components/Lists.md

     )
 ```

-To display a **one-line list item with a wide thumbnail** with a checkbox trailing element:
+To display a **single-line list item with a wide thumbnail** with a checkbox trailing element:

 ```kotlin
         OdsListItemWideThumbnail(